softwaremill/odelay/README.md

 ### Timeouts

-Like `scala.concurrent.Futures` which provide a interface for _reacting_ to change, odelay delays return an `odelay.Timeout` value which can be used to react to changes as well.
-Rather than reactive to deferred execution you can think of this interface as reactive to delayed changes.
+Like `scala.concurrent.Futures` which provide a interface for _reacting_ to change, odelay delays return an `odelay.Timeout` value which can be used to react to delays.

-`odelay.Timeouts` expose an `future` member which is a future that will be satisfied as a success with the return type of block supplied to `odelay.Delay` when the future is scheduled. `odelay.Timeouts` may be also be canceled.
+`odelay.Timeouts` expose an `future` member which is a `Future` that will be satisfied as a success with the return type of block supplied to `odelay.Delay` when the future is scheduled. `odelay.Timeouts` may be also be canceled.
 This cancelation will satisfy the future in a failure state.
 Using this interface you may chain dependent actions in a "data flow" fashion.
+Note, the return type of a Timeout is determined by the block of code supplied.
+If your block returns a Future itself, the timeouts future being satisfied doesn't imply the blocks future will also be satsified as well.

 ```scala
 import scala.concurrent.duration._